NPPElement/visiohome/README.md

 Documentation, support and contributions
 -------------------------
-Code is documented in header files.
+Code is documented in files.

 File structure
 --------------